jsakamoto/Toolbelt.Blazor.I18nText/README.md

 Add localized text source files for each language in an `i18ntext` folder under the project folder.

-The localized text source files must be simple key-value only JSON file like a bellow example,
+The localized text source files must be simple key-value only JSON file, like in the example below:

 ```json
 {